Payday: Judge wins it for Yankees on eve of salary showdown

 A job with an unknown salary, for now.
 The 30-year-old will have an unusual in-season arbitration hearing Friday — rulings are usually made in the offseason but were pushed past opening day this year due to the sport’s labor lockout.

 Judge is asking for $21 million.
 New York has offered $17 million.
-The arbitrator will be charged with picking one salary or the other — nothing in between.
+The three-person panel will be charged with picking one salary or the other — nothing in between.

 The hearing comes after the sides failed to reach agreement on a long-term contract prior to Judge’s opening-day deadline this spring, meaning No. 99 could leave the Yankees to chase a free agent deal elsewhere after the season.